Brian A. Nichols: Biden administration

 On March 26, 2021, President Joe Biden announced his intent to nominate Nichols to serve as Assistant Secretary of State for Western Hemisphere Affairs.
 On September 13, 2021, his nomination was confirmed in the Senate by voice vote.

 On 28 February 2023, Nichols urged Peru’s Congress to expedite early elections and Peru’s president to promptly end the country's political crisis, leading to criticism in Peru and from Mexican President Andrés Manuel López Obrador.

+Nichols retired from the Foreign Service on December 31, 2024, after 36 years of service.